dooonabe/LooksLikeYou/README.md

 # LooksLikeYou
-Dose dooonabe looks like you?
+Dose doonabae looks like you?
 Which photo?